civicteam/civic-login-redux/README.md

 ```
 See [Civic Docs](https://docs.civic.com/#GettingStarted) for details on civicSip options.

-Remenber to include the civic.sip.js script on your page.
+Remember to include the civic.sip.js script on your page.
 This exposes a single global object, civic